gauravgangwarweb/Budget-app/README.md

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
+- Original design idea by [Gregoire Vella on Behance](https://www.behance.net/gregoirevella) in accordance with the [Creative Commons license of the design](https://creativecommons.org/licenses/by-nc/4.0/).

-I would like to thank Microverse for providing us with reading materials that aided us to during the project development
+- I would like to thank Microverse for providing us with reading materials that aided us to during the project development

 <p align="right">(<a href="#readme-top">back to top</a>)</p>